 Annuities can provide:

-- Steady, predictable source of income in retirement, regardless of market fluctuations
+- A steady, predictable source of income in retirement, regardless of market fluctuations.

 Challenges of annuities: